Splitx12/Dll-Streaming/README.md

 This source is based on the GH streaming, so credits to them.

 I decided to make this a little better a few years ago.
 Please keep in mind that this is far away of being anywhere secure.
+I´m releasing this for learning purposes and as I don´t have any need for it anymore.

+Have fun.